Colorado's students who studied out-of-state saved $28.8 million through WICHE Student Access Programs in 2018-19.

-Colorado State University, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+Colorado State University, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 Colorado will host the Forum annual meeting in Boulder, April 24-26, 2019, with the theme "A Place for All?
 Belonging in Higher Education."
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 The Colorado Community College System office and its 13 community college campuses are members, as is Aims Community College.

 Several Colorado colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
 Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
 Colorado Community Colleges Online E-learning Quality Assurance Manual (2004), CU Online’ s Freedom (2008), Regis University’s Passport to Course Development (2011), Colorado Technical University’s intellipath™ for MBA prep (2014) and CTU Mobile (2016) won the WCET Outstanding Work (WOW) award, which recognizes effective and innovative uses of technology to address specific needs in higher education.